neondatabase/website/content/docs/reference/cli-endpoints.md

 ### get

-This sub-command allows you to retrieve information about a compute endpoint.
+This subcommand allows you to retrieve information about a compute endpoint.

 #### Usage